 Sight Words Worksheets & Printables

 Our collection of sight words includes a variety of worksheets and hands-on activities for Preschool children through 3rd Grade.
-These worksheets will help your child recognize, read and write the most common English words.
-All worksheets and hands-on activities use various methods to help children recognize sight words in different contexts and avoid the simple memorization of words.
+These worksheets will help your child recognize, read, and write high frequency words.
+All printable worksheets, flash cards, and hands-on activities use various methods to help children recognize sight words in different contexts and avoid the simple memorization of words.

 - Do not overwhelm kids with multiple new words at a time.
 They can achieve more success when they fixed their knowledge of one or two words before being introduced to more.